-To illustrate, Figure 1 reports the net electric energy savings (aMW) for energy-efficiency measures installed as part of Energy Trust's energy-efficiency programs between 2002 and 2015.
+To illustrate, Figure 1 reports the net electric energy savings (aMW) for energy-efficiency measures installed as part of Energy Trust's energy-efficiency programs between 2002 and 2017.

-22 The True Up process results in increases or decreases in reported energy savings for each program year.
-In addition, True Up numbers for recent previous years have been revised, thus the cumulative results reported here are not directly comparable to those reported in the economic impact analysis of the 2013 program year.
-Although the distribution of reported energy savings over time, the overall effect on total energy savings attributed to Energy Trust energy-efficiency programs is quite small.
-Between 2002 and 2014, Trued Up electric energy savings represent 98.5 percent of reported electric energy savings.
-Similarly, Trued Up natural gas savings represent 99.0 percent of reported natural gas savings between 2002 and 2014.
+26 The True Up process results in increases or decreases in reported energy savings for each program year.
+In addition, True Up numbers for recent previous years have been revised, thus the cumulative results reported here are not directly comparable to those reported in the economic impact analysis of the 2015 program year.
+Although the distribution of reported energy savings changes over time as a result of the True Up process, the overall effect on total energy savings attributed to Energy Trust energy-efficiency programs is quite small.
+Between 2002 and 2016, Trued Up electric energy savings represent 98.7 percent of reported electric energy savings.
+Similarly, Trued Up natural gas savings represent 99.0 percent of reported natural gas savings between 2002 and 2016.
 True Up reports that provide detailed information about the adjustments made to energy savings in each annual True Up process are available on Energy Trust's website, energytrust.org.